mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to switch windows
   * the "Switch Window" command opens a dropdown of window names from which one can be selected
+    * hold and use arrow keys to move to window name to open
   * the "Quick Switch Window" command
     * press ctrl-W (cmd-W) to run
     * I mapped ctrl-W to the workbench.action.quickWindowSwitch command